How To Write Therapy Progress Notes Faster

 Save standard terms, phrases, and descriptors

-Instead of typing these standard terms, phrases, and descriptors from scratch each time, you can type them only once and save them so that you can easily access and use them in the future (for example, by copying and pasting).
+Instead of typing these standard terms, phrases, and descriptors from scratch each time, you can type them only once and save them so that you can easily access and use them in the future.

 “Progress notes planner”-style books such as this one also provide a comprehensive catalog of health-related terms and descriptions for different types of practices.